 - Published a statement on Objects from the Former Colonies of the British Empire, committing to learning more about the origins of these collections and expressing our openness to discussing claims for return

-- Led a major HLF funded initiative Fashioning Africa, which sought to develop a collecting strand documenting post-1960s African fashion and to pioneer a collaborative approach to collections development (a dedicated microsite for this project will be available in summer 2020).
+- Led a major HLF funded initiative Fashioning Africa, which sought to develop a collecting strand documenting post-1960s African fashion and to pioneer a collaborative approach to collections development.
 This also supported the Fashion Cities Africa exhibtion in Brighton Museum which has toured internationally.
+An overview of this project can be found on the Fashioning Africa website.

 - Ensured RPM’s contribution to professional discussion of these issues through representation on the Museum Ethnographers Group, an Arts Council England steering group developing new guidance on responding to repatriation requests and a Museums Association working group on decolonising museums